Beacon Hospital Hotline

 - Major blood vessels

-In these circumstances, your doctor might recommend other cancer treatments as an alternative of surgery, such as radiotherapy, chemotherapy or a combination of both.
+In these circumstances, your doctor might recommend other cancer treatments as an alternative of surgery, such as radiotherapy, chemotherapy or a combination of both, targeted therapy or immunotherapy.

 - this type of cancer responds very well to chemotherapy